-Since all subdomain pages are treated as independent sites from each other and from top-level domain sites, they won’t affect the search engine ranking between each other.
-But when considering creating more content to generate more traffic from search engines, we should try to take advantage of existing resources.
-Search engines tend to give higher ranking to pages from old sites that are trusted or have higher weight and reputation.
+Choosing between subdomains and subdirectories will entail several considerations.
+First of all, since all subdomain pages are treated as independent sites from each other and from top-level domain sites, they won’t affect the search engine ranking between each other.
+But if your primary goal is to create more content to generate more traffic from search engines, you should try to take advantage of existing resources.
+Search engines tend to give higher ranking to pages from old sites that are trusted or have higher weight and reputation.So if you have a good old site and consider adding more content on same topic, using subdirectories may make the new pages get good rankings more quickly.

-If you have a good old site and consider adding more content on same topic, using subdirectories may make the new pages get good rankings more quickly.
-But if the content you are going to add is rich enough to support an independent site or the subject is new content which is not relevant to the existing content, then you should consider using subdomains to organize it.
+However, if the content you are going to add is rich enough to support an independent site or the subject is new content which is not relevant to the existing content, then you should consider using subdomains to organize it.